devoncarew/font_awesome.dart/readme.md

 font_awesome.dart
 =================

-A Dart package for Font Awesome.
+A Dart wrapper around Font Awesome.

 ### About